 2. Feed them when your present

-Many ball pythons are reluctant to eat when you are around at the beginning, but if you continue to feed them while you are calmly in the same room, they will gradually begin to associate your presence with food, which will cause them to have a more positive association with you.
+Many ball pythons are reluctant to eat when you are around at the beginning, but if you continue to feed them while you are calmly in the same room, they will gradually begin to associate your presence with

 3. Make handling pleasant